-When architecting for resilience, all three layers-foundation, services, and applications-should be considered to achieve the highest level of reliability.
-Since a solution can be made up of many components, each component should be designed for reliability.
+When designing a resilient architecture, consider all three layers - foundation, services, and applications - so that you can achieve highest level of reliability.
+Because a solution can be made up of many components, each component should be designed for reliability.

-In the illustration, each VM and load balancer (LB) are deployed to a specific zone.
+In the illustration above, each VM and load balancer (LB) are deployed to a specific availability zone.

-A few resources, like the load balancer and subnets, support both zonal and zone-redundant deployments.
-An important consideration in HA is distributing the traffic effectively across resources in the different availability zones.
-For information on how availability zones apply to the load balancer resources for both zonal and zone-redundant resources, see Standard Load Balancer and availability zones.
+Some resources, like load balancers, support both zonal and zone-redundant deployments.
+You can select an approach that makes sense for the rest of your solution.
+For information on how availability zones apply to load balancers in both zonal and zone-redundant configurations, see Standard Load Balancer and availability zones.

 SLA offered by availability zones

-Every organization has unique requirements, and you should design your applications to best meet your complex business needs.
-Defining a target SLA will make it possible to evaluate whether the architecture meets your business requirements.
+Every organization has unique requirements, and you should design your applications to best meet your own business needs.
+Defining a target SLA makes it possible to evaluate whether the architecture meets your business requirements.
 Some things to consider include:

 What are the availability requirements?

 How much downtime is acceptable?